XuHaozhe0204/XuHaozhe0204.github.io/_pages/about.md

 # 📬 Contact

 <font color="red">
-I'm looking for **PhD positions for 2026 enrollments in Information Systems**.
+I'm looking for PhD positions for 2026 enrollments in Information Systems.
 If you are interested in connecting or discussing potential collaborations, please reach out via
 <a href="mailto:xuhaozhe@stu.xjtu.edu.cn" style="color:red;">xuhaozhe@stu.xjtu.edu.cn</a>!
 </font>